-If you think that living on the island could be beneficial to you and/or your family, you’ll be happy to know that there are two immigration routes into the country for the wealthy foreigner:
+If you think that living in Guernsey could be beneficial to you and/or your family, you’ll be happy to know that there are two immigration routes into the country for the wealthy foreigner:

 Under each of the visa options, you’re able to bring dependents with you to live on the island.
 This includes your spouse as well as any children under the age of 18.

-Whereas many other residence by investment countries out there won’t care to look at your nationality or age, Guernsey inadvertently does.
+Whereas many other residence-by-investment countries won’t care to look at your nationality or age, Guernsey inadvertently does.

-And since an aging population is a real concern in Guernsey, population management does make sense for this jurisdiction if it’s to keep the high standard within its financial services industry.
+And since an aging population is a real concern in Guernsey, population management does make sense for this jurisdiction if it’s to keep a high standard within its financial services industry.